hierarchical-expressed-semantic-stack/The-Sematic-Stack/README.md

 ### A Deterministic, Installable Semantic First-Hop for the Web
 #### “A /.well-known/-hosted semantic manifest scheme for AI crawlers” — Built for search engines and AI

+Status: Draft v3.0 — Conceptually Stable

 This protocol moves the first semantic index out of search engines’ private knowledge graphs and into a public, domain-owned layer defined by five deterministic anchors, including a sitemap indicating where to crawl first and a root descriptor providing the instruction used for first-hop resolution.

 Determinism requires a root descriptor at /.well-known/stack.

-Status: Draft v3.0 — Conceptually Stable
+The anchors must be external domain-owned endpoints that point back to the Root Descriptor.
+This creates the "semantic triangle" that prevents spoofing and forces machine resolution.

 “This is the smallest possible standard surface that moves identity resolution earlier than crawling.
 Everything else in the AI stack assumes identity is already known; HESS makes that assumption explicit and machine-resolvable.”